BioCanRx v2.0: Setting the Stage for Network Renewal

 - Optimized clinical trial designs for combination therapies;

-- Tools and strategies to enhance efficiency of phase I and II clinical trials (eg. recruitment)
+- Tools and strategies to enhance efficiency of phase I and II clinical trials (e.g. recruitment) and patient participation in clinical trials design

 OUR ANTICIPATED FUNDING PROGRAMS